OpenDSA/OpenDSA/RST/en/Glossary.rst

    arm
-      In the context of an :term:`I/O head`, this attaches the sensor on the I/O head to the term:`boom`.
+      In the context of an :term:`I/O head`, this attaches the sensor on the I/O head to the :term:`boom`.

    array-based list
       An implementation for the :term:`list` ADT that uses an array to